avocadosquirrel/Portfolio_DMR/README.md

 <br/>
 <br/>

-### Omdena: Prevention of Online Violence against Children
+### Omdena Project 1 (NLP): Prevention of Online Violence against Children

-From August 20 to October 20, 2020, I am participating in an [Omdena project](https://omdena.com/projects/children-violence/) aimed at contributing to the prevention of online violence against children, with the help of NLP techniques.
+From August 20 to October 20, 2020, I was participating in an [Omdena project](https://omdena.com/projects/children-violence/) aimed at contributing to the prevention of online violence against children, with the help of NLP techniques.
 The outbreak of Covid-19 has massively aggravated related issues, since many schools are still closed worldwide and kids are receiving a substantial part of their education online.

 ... results under construction ...